tsdiokno/abl/content/tl/docs/nt/roma/roma-3.md

 [^16]: ruin and wretchedness are in their paths,

-[^17] at ang daan ng kapayapaan ay hindi nila naranasan.
+[^17] at ang daan ng kapayapaan ay hindi nila nakilala.

 [^17]: and the path of peace they have not known.

-[^18] Wala sa kanilang mga mga ang takot sa Diyos.
+[^18] Wala sa kanilang mga mata ang takot sa Diyos.

 [^18]: There is no fear of God before their eyes.